|Ministerial Formation Network|

 When will the Ministerial Formation Network start?

-The design team is finalizing the details for the pilot programs and will be in touch with UUMA chapters and members who will be invited to participate.
-We plan on beginning the process of recruiting chapter liaisons and discernment circle leaders later this year to begin working in spring 2017 to assist with the continental rollout in fall 2017.
+The Ministerial Formation Network Coordinating Team is in the process of inviting participants and leaders to apply for the pilot program.
+We will begin recruiting chapter liaisons and discernment circle leaders later this year to begin working in Spring 2017 in preparation for the continental rollout in Fall 2017.

 How do I apply to the Pilot Ministerial Formation Network?